Abate Pico della Mirandola: Life

 Alessandro Pico della Mirandola was the legitimised natural son of Giovanni Pico della Mirandola, Marquis of Quarantoli (in turn son of Alessandro II Pico della Mirandola), and Isabella Caterina Barbieri.
 He was baptised in Bologna Cathedral on 21 February 1705.
 Following the defeat in the siege of Mirandola in the spring of 1705, the Pico family, accused of felony, was expelled from the Duchy of Mirandola, which was sold to Rinaldo I d'Este, Duke of Modena.
 Emperor Joseph awarded him a pension of 25 doubles as alimony together with his uncles Galeotto, Maria Isabella and Maria Celeste.

 After graduating from the University of Siena after six years of studies, his uncle Cardinal Lodovico Pico della Mirandola paved the way for his ecclesiastical career, obtaining on 20 August 1739 from Pope Clement XII the bull of dispensation from illegitimacy, which allowed him to be ordained and to have access to ecclesiastical benefits; however, he simply remained tonsured, wearing the cassock and being called abbot.
 He later moved to Spain, following his cousin Francesco Maria II Pico della Mirandola, and resided in Madrid at the Spanish Court for the rest of his life, where he held various offices and obtained various prebands and honours, including the archdeaconry of Cordoba, which he was given on 25 October 1743.

 On 3 November 1744, he was appointed Courtier of the King of Spain, with the mission of accompanying the infanta María Teresa Rafaela, together with the Duchess of Mirandola, to the French border.

-After the death of Francesco Maria Pico della Mirandola (26 November 1747), having remained the last male descendant of the Pico della Mirandola family, he secretly married in 1748 Margherita Eleonora Pio di Savoia y Spinola (1720–1796), daughter of Francesco Pio di Savoia y de Moura, Prince of San Gregorio, Duke of Nochera and Marquis of Castel Rodrigo, and of Giovanna Spinola y La Cerda, of the Dukes of the Sesto; no children were born of the marriage.
+After the death of Francesco Maria Pico della Mirandola (26 November 1747), having remained the last male descendant of the Pico della Mirandola family, he secretly married in 1748 Margherita Eleonora Pio di Savoia y Spinola (1720–1796), daughter of Francisco Pío de Saboya y Moura, Prince of San Gregorio, Duke of Nochera and Marquis of Castel Rodrigo, and of Giovanna Spinola y La Cerda, of the Dukes of the Sesto; no children were born of the marriage.
 The couple commissioned the architect Francisco Sánchez to build the palace of Villahermosa (now housing the Thyssen-Bornemisza Museum), whose façade reflected the complex personality of the Abbot Pico, with a mixture of Italian, French and Spanish architectural elements and an elegance unusual for Madrid at the time.
 The building was sold on 18 October 1771 to Juan Pablo de Aragón-Azlor, Duke of Villahermosa for the sum of 2,220,544.11 reales.